PCMBarber/DnD_Character_Gen/README.md

 ### CI/CD

-The `Jenkinsfile` is pretty much the same few commands repeated. so lets take one stage:
+The `Jenkinsfile` is pretty much the same few commands repeated.
+So, lets take one stage:

 ```bash
 stage('--Front End--'){